vivianblanco-tech/device-flow/docs/SAMPLE_DATA_ENHANCEMENT_SUMMARY.md

 ## Overview

-Analyzed the laptop tracking system's functionality, database structure, and UI to create significantly more comprehensive sample data for testing and demonstration purposes.
+Analyzed Align's functionality, database structure, and UI to create significantly more comprehensive sample data for testing and demonstration purposes.

 ## What Was Enhanced